California McClintock, Tom

 Website

-Contact Representative Tom McClintock
+Contact Congress McClintock, Tom

 Tom McClintock represents the people of California’s historic gold country and Sierra Nevada in a district that stretches from Lake Tahoe, through Yosemite Valley and on to Kings Canyon.